Your partner cheated on you… and it feels awful.

 Identifying and working on/through issues in a relationship is not easy.
 It is generally best to seek the advice of a relationship counselor.

-We highly recommend Relationship Hero who provide great value relationship sessions over the internet – click here to get started.
+Check out Relationship Hero who provide great value relationship sessions over the internet – here’s the link to get started.

 12. Know that communication is key.